nasa-jpl/open-source-rover/mechanical/wheel_assembly/README.md

 ## Four corner assemblies

-4 of the 6 drive assemblies you just built will become the corner motors.
+Four of the six drive assemblies you just built will become the corner motors.
 That only requires two mechanical pieces along with some screws but we'll want to route the wiring through the extruded channel.

 The result excluding wiring should look as follows: